BJP’s Hindutva Icon Savarkar on Muslims, Inter-caste Love & Cows

 (This story was first published on 19 April 2017 and has been reposted from The Quint’s archives to mark Vinayak Damodar Savarkar’s death anniversary.)

-The original Hindu Hriday Samrat – Vinayak Damodar Savarkar – is a an icon for the BJP whose legacy is being resurrected through a concerted effort led by Prime Minister Modi himself.
+The original Hindu Hriday Samrat – Vinayak Damodar Savarkar – is an icon for the BJP whose legacy is being resurrected through a concerted effort led by Prime Minister Modi himself.
 So what actually did Savarkar stand for and what keeps him relevant?

 Here’s a quick look at how Savarkar's views align with how he's invoked.

 1. Savarkar On Cow Worship

 Savarkar espoused the view in Vidnyan Nishta Nibandh, that the cow, like the peepal tree, should be cared for, as something useful to humans, which meant eating it as well if need be.
 He insisted that a superstitious mindset towards cows would ruin India's intellect and that cows should be protected for their economic use to man, and not because of their ‘divinity’.

 Savarkar went on to say: